5T33Z0/OC-Little-Translated/10_Kexts_Loading_Sequence_Examples/README.md

 12 Monterey       |21.0.0| 21.99.99
 13 Ventura        |22.0.0| 22.99.99

 :bulb: To find out which Kernel your current macOS install is running, either enter `uname -r` in Terminal or look it up in the System Profiler under "Software".
 Although `MaxKernel` can go up to `X.99.99`, in most cases using `X.9.9` is sufficient.
-So far, there hasn't been a version of macOS which uses a Kernel that is greater han `X.9.9`.
+So far, there hasn't been a version of macOS which uses a Kernel that is greater than `X.9.9`.

 ## Examples
 ### Example 1: Mandatory kexts (Minimal Requirements)